Setting up a Kubernetes Cluster the Hard Way with kubeadm (GitOps Series, Part 2)

 - Tools

-- Enabling peristent storage via NFS and SMB provisioner
+- Enabling persistent storage via NFS and SMB provisioners

-- Vault + External Secrets Operator for managing secrets
+- External Secrets Operator for Kubernetes secret management

 During this setup we will run into the chicken-and-egg problem on a couple of occasions:

-- We want to use ArgoCD to manage our k8s manifests in a GitOps fashion, but we need to deploy ArgoCD first. $\rightarrow$ This will be solved by deploying ArgoCD manually first, then using it to manage itself and the rest of the applications.
+- I want to use ArgoCD to manage my k8s manifests in a GitOps fashion, but I need to deploy ArgoCD first. → This will be solved by deploying ArgoCD manually first, then using it to manage itself and the rest of the applications.

 Prerequisites